-If there is one industry that has been the focus point of geo-political volatility, it’s steel and aluminum.
-With all of the talks about tariffs here and tariffs there, steel has become a focus point.
+If there is one industry that has been the focal point of geopolitical volatility, it’s steel and aluminum.
+With all of the talks about tariffs here and tariffs there, steel has become a focal point.
 Without going into the inner workings of the company itself, it’s one of the few actual steel companies in the US and the tariffs will create higher prices for steel.
 However, there’s one thing that should be recognized about this company: nearly 25% of the available shares are short.
 That’s a crazy percentage by any stretch or measurement.

 So, what’s bullish about that?
 A short squeeze.
 And with EPS this year at 453.3%, you can bet that squeeze will be a violent one. (finviz.com/quote.ashx?t=aks)

 Renal cancer.
 A horrible terrible disease.
 This small cap is sitting a value area where you can put your money into a life-saving company.
 Its premier drug is Tivozanib, which is in Phase 3 here in the US.
 The big deal here is that it’s already being used in the EU, Norway and Iceland.
 Not all the time, but generally what is ok’d in the EU is ok’d here in the US.
 Institutions own 51.8% of this company and if Phase 3 goes well, AVEO is going to get a 300+ million milestone payment – that should be enough to keep things going.